zynksoftware/Zynk-Workflow/docs/_documentation/Sage-50-UK-Reporting-Connector/Export-Report.md

 redirect_from: "/article/698-export-report"
 title: Export Report
 ---
 This task will generate a report using a layout file in Sage 50.
-The report can be generated in PDF, HTML and many other formats.
+The report can be generated in PDF, HTML and other formats supported by the Report Designer.

 ## Settings
 ### Criteria